User Stories/Features

 ## Acceptance Criteria

-- When clicked, the button will trigger the Facebook Login flow (detailed in the integrate story)
+- When clicked, the button triggers the Facebook Login OAuth flow.

 ## Design